KarelZe/thesis/references/obsidian/📥Inbox/@hastietrevorElementsStatisticalLearning2009.md

 (No notes on classification)

-### Numerical Optimization with Gradient Boosting
+### Numerical Optimisation with Gradient Boosting

 The loss in using $f(x)$ to predict $y$ on the training data is
 $$
 L(f)=\sum_{i=1}^{N} L\left(y_{i}, f\left(x_{i}\right)\right) .
 $$
-The goal is to minimize $L(f)$ with respect to $f$, where here $f(x)$ is constrained to be a sum of trees.
-Ignoring this constraint, minimizing can be viewed as a numerical optimization
+The goal is to minimise $L(f)$ with respect to $f$, where here $f(x)$ is constrained to be a sum of trees.
+Ignoring this constraint, minimising can be viewed as a numerical optimisation
 $$
 \hat{\mathbf{f}}=\arg \min _{\mathbf{f}} L(\mathbf{f}),
 $$